Architecture Overview

 Fail Fast

-No buffering or retries.
-Rely on TCP retransmission from the client.
+No packet buffering or retries.
+Rely on TCP retransmission from the clients.

 S3 Configuration Loop